By John Hand —

 Thankfully, getting a handle on overtraining is easy.
 Monitoring heart rates and muscle soreness are two places to start.

 Rest is the cure for overtraining.
-Days off need to be into a workout program.
+Days off need to be in a workout program.
 Property nutrition, adequate sleep and keeping workout sessions to 45 to 75 minutes are also important.

 There is a limited understanding the consequences of overtraining as the condition has only been known for the last fifteen years.
 Sports medicine research on its impact and treatment is just taking hold.
 But it is not only dangerous but is counterproductive.